 By default, rEFInd will scan all of your drives (that it has drivers for) and add a boot entry for each EFI bootloader it finds, which should include your kernel (since Arch enables EFISTUB by default).
 So you may have a bootable system at this point.

-Tip: It is always a good idea to edit the default configuration file esp/EFI/refind/refind.conf to ensure that the default options work for you.
+to ensure that the default options work for you.refind-install

 See Managing Secure Boot for Secure Boot support in rEFInd.